yogwoggf/emmyfall/README.md

 Currently Emmyfall generates annotations for all classes and libraries.
 Hooks are skipped for now.
 Callbacks are also not typed.

+# 🧩 Extension

+Emmyfall has a Visual Studio Code [extension](https://marketplace.visualstudio.com/items?itemName=Zubbbz.starfall) developed by [Zubbbz](https://github.com/Zubbbz/starfall-vscode).
+Using it will automatically give your Starfall projects the typings by using automated generations from this repository.

 # 💻 Usage

 You need to install Deno prior to building the annotations yourself.